About Horse Breed DNA Tests

 DNA testing is one of the most important tools used to identify and study horses.
 There are a variety of tests that can be performed on horse DNA, each providing useful information about the horse and its ancestry.

 Aside from horse breed DNA testing, other tests include disease detection which look for genetic markers associated with certain diseases, providing insight into the overall health of the animal.
 Coat color tests reveal the genes responsible for producing certain coat color patterns, such as buckskin or roan.
-Finally, parentage verification tests compare a horse’s DNA to that of its parents in order to determine whether or not it is truly related to them.

 Overall, DNA testing provides valuable information about the breed and ancestry of horses, helping owners understand their animals better and make informed decisions regarding their care and management.